 In some countries, it is illegal to be, or to identify as, an atheist.
 Many other countries, while not outlawing people of different religions, or no religion, forbid leaving the state religion.
 And in these countries the punishment proscribed in law for “apostasy” (converting religion or declaring oneself not of a religion) is often death.
-In fact, we document 12 countries in which ‘apostasy’ is punishable, it is punishable with death in whole or in part of the country (Afghanistan, Iran, Malaysia, Maldives, Mauritania, Nigeria, Qatar, Saudi Arabia, Somalia, Sudan, United Arab Emirates, Yemen).
+In fact, at least 10 countries in which ‘apostasy’ is punishable, it is punishable with death in whole or in part of the country (Afghanistan, Iran, Malaysia, Maldives, Mauritania, Nigeria, Qatar, Saudi Arabia, United Arab Emirates, Yemen).
 Pakistan doesn’t have a death sentence for apostasy but it does for “blasphemy”, and the threshold for blasphemy can be very low.
-So, in effect you can be put to death for expressing atheism in 13 countries.
+So, in effect you can be put to death for expressing atheism in 11 countries.

 More common than crimes relating to simply being an atheist are the criminal measures against expressing atheist views.
 Many countries have “blasphemy” laws that outlaw criticism of protected religions, religious beliefs, religious figures, or religious institutions.
 For example, Pakistan has prosecuted more than a thousand people for blasphemy since introducing its current anti-blasphemy laws in 1988.
 Dozens of those found guilty remain on death row, and there are repeated calls from Islamist leaders to lift the effective moratorium, enforce the death penalty, and make death the only sentence for “blasphemy” convictions.